 Ofsted inspectors have awarded St Albans Academy in Highgate their highest rating, outstanding, just two years after the school opened as an ARK academy.
 Just 14% of schools nationally achieve the outstanding accolade so it is an exceptional achievement.

-The full OFSTED report is available to download here.
+The full Ofsted report is available to download here.

-Ofsted inspection report, November 2010
+Ofsted Section 8 inspection report, November 2010

 Ofsted completed their first monitoring of St Alban’s since it became an ARK academy and judged the school to be making good progress.
 Inspectors noted the exceptional progress made in transforming behaviour and ethos, the high quality of the maths and engineering specialisms and the very effective care, guidance and support offered, particularly to the most vulnerable children.
-The full report is available to download here.
+The full report is available to download here

 All schools with a denominational ethos are inspected by their religious authorities to evaluate their effectiveness as a church school (known as a section 48 inspection).
 In its most recent inspection of St Albans in December 2007 the section 48 inspector said: